 Winner for price: Surfshark VPN

-Netflix and Streaming
+Netflix and streaming comparison

 Surfshark VPN and NordVPN are among the select few VPNs that work with Netflix.
 For the respective VPN reviews, we tested both Surfshark VPN and NordVPN with US Netflix.
 They both worked well and were able to unblock US Netflix without any streaming or playback issues.